benjamibono/recipe-master/README.md

 ## 👨‍💻 About the Developer

 This project was built by a passionate full-stack developer with a focus on creating intuitive, high-performance web applications that solve real problems.
 The codebase demonstrates expertise in modern React patterns, API integrations, authentication flows, and responsive design.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---